Stability in shape optimization with second variation: Applications

 In order to obtain to find the optimal value of $t$ so that these inequalities are satisfied for every $k\geq 2$, we need to compute the supremum of $\{\tau_{k}, k\geq 2\}$.
-It is proven by Nitsch in \cite[p.
-332, proof of Lemma 2.3]{Nitsch} that for all $k\geq 2, \tau_{k}\leq\tau_{2}$.
-We describe here how one can obtain a more explicit version of $\tau_{2}$: from the recurrence formula for Bessel function (\cite[9.1.27, p 361]{AbramowitzStegun})
+It is proven by Nitsch in \cite[proof of Lemma 2.3, p 332]{Nitsch} that for all $k\geq 2, \tau_{k}\leq\tau_{2}$, so the ball is strictly stable if and only if $t>\tau_{2}$.
+We describe here how one can obtain a more explicit version of $\tau_{2}$: from the recurrence formula for Bessel function (\cite[section 9.1.27, p 361]{AbramowitzStegun})

 applied to $\nu= k-1+d/2$ and $z=\bessel$, the sequences $a_{k}$ and $b_{k}$ satisfy the recurrence property